Nathan Healy

 Leasing Solar Panels

-Rockville homeowners have access to Power Purchase Agreements (PPAs) through all major utility providers in Maryland, including BGE and Pepco.
-With a PPA, you pay for the power your solar panels produce at a set rate per kilowatt-hour rather than a fixed monthly payment, making it an attractive alternative to purchasing panels outright.
+Rockville homeowners have access to Power Purchase Agreements (PPAs) through all major local utilities, including Pepco and Baltimore Gas & Electric.
+With a PPA, you pay only for the solar electricity your system generates at a fixed rate, typically lower than your current utility rate.

 Go solar without the investment